-In late 2010 the majority of air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 the majority of air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a few more years.
-The reason for these Dry Charged Units is to offer the greater Denver area a more simple and affordable replacement option for central air conditioners and heat pumps.
+The purpose of these Dry Charged Units is to offer the greater Denver area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Well, it really depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system